philmcminn/com1001-code/README.md

 installing Ruby and getting everything working yourself – we are unable to provide support for students' individual machines.
 While getting Ruby set up tends to be relatively easy on Linux on Mac machines, Windows users typically encounter more problems.
-Also, do not forget your team members and your project who may prefer to use Codio, opening up various possibilities for incompatibilities and problems.
+Also, do not forget your team members on your project who may prefer to use Codio, opening up various possibilities for incompatibilities and problems.
 Finally, remember that the team project will be marked using Codio.
 So everything needs to work on Codio, because the markers